mohammedpatel76/Who-I-m-I-Mohammed-Patel/README.md

 - Full Name (written in English and in other language) Mohammed Irfan Patel
-- Nick Names  (aka) that friends and family give you Patel, Hamad and shorty
+- Nick Names  (aka) that friends and family give you Patel and Hammed
 - Culture, Religion,& customs examples: food & celebrations Islam is my religion my Cultural foods are butter chicken, tandoori chicken and many others I also like eating pizza burgers but these are two food that most Canadians love
 (i.e. images and video's)